 All applications must be received at WSFR Station 1 located at 100 7th Street, Windsor, CO 80550 by the deadline in order to be considered for the current hiring process.
 Any applications received after the deadline will be held until the next hiring process.

 Each candidate is required to attend one Information Session in order to be eligible for the written test.
 The information session will provide interested candidates with more details about the WSFR reserve firefighter position.
 These details include program requirements, time commitments, growth opportunities, and reserve benefits.
 A significant amount of time is also dedicated for questions.
 Candidate family members are also encouraged to attend and ask questions.

 All candidates must attend and take the WSFR written test.
 A government issued id will be required in order to participate in the testing process.
-Candidates will have 60 minutes to complete the test.
-The test includes general math, reading, grammar, and problem solving skills.
+WSFR uses FireTEAM for our entry level testing, you do not need to have fire experience to pass the test.
+The test includes video based human relations and mechanical reasoning in addition to reading and math questions.
+Candidates should plan for approximately 3 hours to complete the entire testing process.
 Candidates with a score of 80% or higher will advance in the hiring process.

 Each candidate is required to complete an 8 hour ride along as an observer.
 This activity will provide the candidate with the opportunity to observe the roles and activities of a firefighter.
 Candidates should dress business casual for public appearance, and bring any food or drinks needed during the ride along.
 Times and Station locations will be scheduled after the written test.